The Health Advocates

 The Balancing Act of Chronic Illness with Shonta Chambers

 We’re joined by Shonta Chambers, who serves as the Executive Vice President-Health Equity Initiatives and Community Engagement for the Patient Advocate Foundation (PAF).
-Shonta explains how social drivers impact one’s health including things such as housing and economic status.
+Shonta explains how social drivers impact one’s health, including things such as housing and economic status.
 We dive into the case work she does with PAF to combat these challenges and connect patients to resources.
-She also shared about her personal journey of being a caregiver.
+She also shares about her personal journey of being a caregiver.

 For more information about the Patient Advocate Foundation visit: www.patientadvocate.org